The Public Paperfolding History Project

 Picture 17 is not mentioned in the text but appears to be Another Double Boat which is developed from Version 2 of the Cigar case.

 The text also mentions two other designs called Badtrog (Bath Tub) and Rinne (Gutter).
-These forms are not pictured and I cannot reconstruct them from the description.
+These forms are not pictured and I cannot reconstruct from the description.

 Unknown / The Corner Cabinet

-Forms derived from a pleated rectangle
+Forms developed from the rectangle

 Schaufel / The Shovel